-At the end of apartheid, there were massive differences in poverty by race and geographical location in South Africa; as measured by the national poverty line more than sixty percent of Africans were poor, compared to one percent of whites, and more than 70% of those living below the poverty line were in rural areas (Aliber 2003).
-In the post-apartheid period, overall income inequality actually rose, but while large differences between the races remained, inequality within each racial group was a bigger contributor to overall inequality than inequality between the racial groups, a phenomenon attributed to wage inequality, specifically, by the very high percentage of households that have zero wage income (27% in 2008), and by high wage inequality among wage earners (Leibbrandt et al 2012).
+At the end of apartheid, there were massive differences in poverty by race and geographical location in South Africa; as measured by the national poverty line more than 60 per cent of Africans were poor, compared to 1 per cent of whites, and more than 70 per cent of those living below the poverty line were in rural areas (Aliber 2003).
+In the post-apartheid period, overall income inequality actually rose, but while large differences between the races remained, inequality within each racial group was a bigger contributor to overall inequality than inequality between the racial groups, a phenomenon attributed to wage inequality, specifically, by the very high percentage of households that have zero wage income (27 per cent in 2008), and by high wage inequality among wage earners (Leibbrandt et al. 2012).

-One proposed explanation for the increased income inequality is the "distorted character" of the labor market.
-Bhorat et al (2009) have argued that there is a skills mismatch in the supply and demand of labor; that there is an increasing demand for skilled labor, and a large amount of unemployed unskilled labor.
-The shift towards services and away from the manufacturing and primary goods sectors has been a factor in driving the increased demand for skilled labor.
-As a result of this increased demand, and the relatively small number of skilled or highly educated South Africans, the wage gap grew, particularly between those at the top of and the middle of the income distribution.
-The shift to an economy less dependent on unskilled labor was especially due to a decline in labor intensive mining work and to decreased employment in the agricultural sector (Seekings and Nattrass 2002).
+One proposed explanation for the increased income inequality is the 'distorted character' of the labour market.
+Bhorat et al. (2009) have argued that there is a skills mismatch in the supply and demand of labour; that there is an increasing demand for skilled labour, and a large amount of unemployed unskilled labour.
+The shift towards services and away from the manufacturing and primary goods sectors has been a factor in driving the increased demand for skilled labour.
+As a result of this increased demand, and the relatively small number of skilled or highly-educated South Africans, the wage gap grew, particularly between those at the top of and the middle of the income distribution.
+The shift to an economy less dependent on unskilled labour was especially due to a decline in labour-intensive mining work and to decreased employment in the agricultural sector (Seekings and Nattrass 2002).